 After you have your marriage certificate, please contact the Masjid Administrator by email and let us know when you would like to have your Nikah.
 Please provide 3 days prior notice so we can make sure the Imam is free.
 If you want to have the walima at the Masjid, please provide us with 5 days notice.

 Note: We will only set up tables for food and lay down sheets for sitting.
 You are responsible for bringing all food, drinks, paper plates, cups, etc. and will be responsible for all clean up afterwards.

-In Islam the Nikah ceremony is very simply and can be completed within 5 – 10 minutes.
+In Islam the Nikah ceremony is very simple and can be completed within 5 – 10 minutes.
 Of course you are welcome to have a longer “wedding”, but please let us know any details for this in the email you send.